 The Hurricane Preparedness Week Social Media Plan

-Please help the NWS spread the word about Hurricane Preparedness Week (May 1-7, 2022) on social media!
+Please help the NWS spread the word about Hurricane Preparedness Week (April 30-May 6, 2023) on social media!
 Everyone is welcome to use the text and images provided below to help the NWS build a Weather-Ready Nation.

 Facebook